 Kate is the Senior Project Manager for Tinker's Creek Watershed Partners in Twinsburg, Ohio.
 She holds a bachelor's in Botany from Miami University, and a master's in Conservation Ecology from the University of Michigan.

 Jeff is a long-time member of the Hudson Environmental Awareness Committee, and its current Chairman.
 Jeff is also very active in the community, managing a soup kitchen volunteer group in Akron.

 Dirk is a former major league baseball pitcher, and current digital marketing and analytics strategists.
 He has written several critically acclaimed books on his life in baseball, and has appeared on the New York Times Bestsellers list and as a baseball analyst on national television and radio broadcasts.

 Julie Ann has a diverse background in art and marketing, spending nearly twenty years in the theme park and entertainment industries.
 While at the Akron Art Museum she oversaw public relations and marketing initiatives for the highly publicized building addition.
-Julie Ann is also the former president of the Hudson Heritage Association, and currently serves as the marketing and public relations manager for the Akron Roundtable, and is a board member of the Baldwin-Buss House Foundation.
+Julie Ann is also the former president of the Hudson Heritage Association, currently serves as the marketing and public relations manager for the Akron Roundtable, and is a board member of the Baldwin-Buss House Foundation.